Welcome back, everyone. After learning how to scan for open ports with Netcat, we will now also learn how to check protocol versions with Netcat.

 Now we can see that there are lots of open ports in that range.
 We are now going to verify the version of a few of them, also using Netcat.

 Step 2 – Check Protocol Versions with Netcat

 Let’s start at the bottom, with port 21 for FTP.

 And we get returned the vsFTPd version 2.3.4

 Let’s run the equivalent syntax in Nmap to verify our findings.

 nmap -sV 192.168.1.103 -p 21Code language: CSS (css)

 And we got a positive.
 Nmap shows the same result.

 Let’s just run our Netcat command against the SSH port 22, just for the heck of it.

-The takeaway from this is, also look at other tools, they might proof useful at some point.
+The takeaway from this is also to look at other tools; they might prove useful at some point.
 The bigger your portfolio is, the better.